 Infectious music is the hardest to deny, and Nelly had a sound that could sink into shoulders and cause them to shimmy, grip ears, and cause heads to nod.
 With a flow smoother than a brown stallion on rollerskates and the undeniable charisma of a modern casanova, the arrival and success of Nelly always made complete sense.
 He became the shining star of St. Louis; a major midwestern city with no representation in mainstream rap suddenly had one of the biggest artists in hip-hop carrying their name on his back.

 Nelly’s dominance almost lasted 10 years, but even his star diminished into a dim glow.
-The ever-shifting industry brought new names and sounds, even Toronto was able to have a native reach the highest heights rap could offer; the years rolled on without a bright talent hailing from St. Louis appearing to pick up the crown of representation Nelly once wore.
+The ever-shifting industry brought new names and sounds; even Toronto was able to have a native reach the highest heights rap could offer.

 March 14 is considered 314 Day in St. Louis (the city’s area code), a celebration of the city that was created by Young Dip, an STL-born and raised DJ who came up with the concept of giving SL its own day in 2008.
 The day is about unity, togetherness and honoring the 314.
 But this year, the city's annual commemoration is special due to one homegrown artist.

 As a way of honoring his hometown, Smino released his debut album blkswn three days prior to the industry's designated album release day of Friday.
 I witnessed through Twitter how the 314 babies upheld the project like a city would do a championship trophy—pride in their city, pride in this project, and pride in the artist.